sanity-io/groq-test-suite/README.md

 ## Versioned Releases

-The test suite follows semantic versioning and is not tied to the GROQ specification releases.
+The test suite uses semantic versioning for its YAML/JSON test files and their functionality, independent of the GROQ language specification version.
+Version numbers are determined by changes to these files specifically:

+- Major: breaking change in the file YAML/JSON format
+- Minor: new functionality in the file YAML/JSON format
+- Patch: no change in the file format or functionality, i.e. adding more tests.

 To release a new version vX.Y.Z of the test suite, run: